 The cells are stained with sets of primary (attaching to the protein in question) and a secondary antibody (carrying the dye).
-This protocol is based on a protocols provided by the antibody manufacturer, Novus Biologicals, where all incubation times has been extended to allow diffusion through the hydrogel.
+This protocol is based on a protocol provided by the antibody manufacturer, Novus Biologicals, where all incubation times has been extended to allow diffusion through the hydrogel.
 The permabilization step (2) should only be included for antibodies known to tag intra-cellular proteins as, e.g., the intermediate filament vimentin.

-1. Fixation

-- (a) Aspirate excess media and wash $3 \times$ with 200 $\mu$ L ice-cold PBS.
+- 1. Fixation - (a) Aspirate excess media and wash $3 \times$ with 200 $\mu$ L ice-cold PBS.
 Allow the PBS to diffuse through the hydrogel for 5 minutes between each wash.
-Remove all excess buffer after the final wash. - (b) Add 100 $\mu$ L (1 $\times$ volume-equivalent) 4% Paraformaldehyde-PBS + 0.25% glyteraldehyde and incubate (room temperature) for 20 min.
+Remove all excess buffer after the final wash - (b) Add 100 $\mu$ L (1× volume-equivalent) fixation reagent and incubate (room temperature) for 20 min

-- (c) Wash $2\times$ with washing buffer.
-NB: Plate can henceforth be stored (leaving 100 $\mu$ L PBS on gel) at 4°C for up to 4 days - (d) Aspirate washing buffer

-2. Permeabilization

-- (a) Add $100 \mu L$ of permabilization agent and incubate at room temperature for 10 min. - (b) Aspirate permabilization agent and wash $3 \times$ with 200 $\mu$ L ( $2 \times$ volume equivalents) washing buffer ( $2 \times 10$ min followed by $1 \times 30$ min).
-Remove excess washing buffer before continuing.

-3. Blocking

-- (a) Add 200 $\mu$ L blocking solution and incubate for 1.5 hours (room temperature) cover 96-well with Parafilm® to avoid excessive evaporation. - (b) Aspirate blocking solution

-4. Primary antibody incubation

-- (a) Add 200 $\mu$ L of the primary antibody solution and incubate for 2 hours (room temperature) or overnight at 4°C. - (b) Aspirate primary antibody solution - (c) Wash $3 \times$ with 200 $\mu$ L ( $2 \times$ volume equivalents) of washing buffer ( $3 \times 20$ min)

-5. Secondary antibody incubation

-- (a) Add 100 $\mu$ L of the secondary antibody solution and incubate for 1.5 hours (room temperature).
-NB: To avoid photobleaching cover with tinfoil - (b) Wash $3 \times$ with washing buffer ( $1 \times 20$ min followed by $2 \times 10$ min)
+- (c) Aspirate fixation reagent.
+NB: As para-formaldehyde liquifies Matrigel, aspiration is difficult to do in one go without harming the sample.
+Instead add 125 $\mu$ L washing buffer and aspirate 175 $\mu$ L (containing diluted paraformaldehyde).
+Repeat this once again to remove the 100 $\mu$ L fixation reagent - (d) Wash 2× with 200 μL washing buffer.
+NB: Plate can henceforth be stored (leaving 100 μL PBS on gel) at 4°C for up to 4 days - (e) Aspirate washing buffer - 2.
+Permeabilization - (a) Add 100 $\mu$ L of permabilization reagent and incubate at room temperature for 10 min - (b) Aspirate permabilization reagent and wash $3 \times$ with 200 $\mu$ L ( $2 \times$ volume equivalents) washing buffer ( $2 \times 10$ min followed by $1 \times 30$ min).
+Remove excess washing buffer before continuing - 3.
+Blocking - (a) Add 200 $\mu$ L blocking solution and incubate for 1.5 hours (room temperature) cover 96-well with Parafilm® to avoid excessive evaporation - (b) Aspirate blocking solution - 4.
+Primary antibody incubation - (a) Add 200 $\mu$ L of the primary antibody solution and incubate for 2 hours (room temperature) or overnight at 4°C - (b) Aspirate primary antibody solution - (c) Wash $3 \times$ with 200 $\mu$ L (2× volume equivalents) of washing buffer (3× 20 min) - 5.
+Secondary antibody incubation - (a) Add 100 $\mu$ L of the secondary antibody solution and incubate for 1.5 hours (room temperature).
+NB: To avoid photobleaching cover with tinfoil - (b) Wash $3 \times$ with washing buffer (1 $\times$ 20 min followed by $2 \times$ 10 min)